South Dakota Laws on Service Dogs and Emotional Support Animals

 • seizure alert animals, and

-Neither the ADA nor South Dakota's service animal law covers what some people call therapy dogs or "emotional support animals": animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
-Although these animals often have therapeutic benefits, they are not individually trained to perform specific tasks for their handlers.
-Under the ADA and South Dakota law, owners of public accommodations are not required to allow emotional support animals, only service animals.
-These laws also don't apply to pets.
+Emotional support animals (ESAs) provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
+Although these animals often have therapeutic benefits, they're not individually trained to perform specific tasks for someone with a disability.

 Under the ADA, the definition of public accommodations is very broad.
 It includes: